 - Pinch Black Pepper

-- 2 tbsp apple cider vinegar (other vinegar will also work) plus more if needed
+- 2 tablespoon apple cider vinegar (other vinegar will also work) plus more if needed

 - Extra water, if required (depends on how strong you want the dressing)

 - Cook the quinoa as per the instructions.
 Put into a large serving dish or salad bowl.